-- UN Women welcomes the overall positive findings and conclusions of the evaluation which recognize UN Women's success in forging multistakeholder partnerships across all areas of our work. - We also view the evaluation as a valuable point of reference and we take note of the recommendations, which are practical and in line with initiatives already underway.
+- UN-Women welcomes the overall positive findings and conclusions of the evaluation, which recognizes UN-Women's successes in forging multi-stakeholder and complex partnerships across all areas of its work. - UN-Women views the evaluation as a valuable point of reference on priority areas to strengthen its work in partnerships. - UN-Women takes note of the recommendations, which are practical and in line with initiatives already underway, including UN-Women's approach to strengthening the framework and systems for developing strategic partnerships.